 Scholarships & Institutional Aid

-99% of our campus students receive financial aid, and the average financial aid package is $13,095.
+99% of our campus students receive financial aid.
 See available scholarships that you may qualify for.

 Federal & State Financial Aid Options

 In addition to our generous scholarships and institutional aid packages, students can qualify for several federal and state grants and aid.